Legal Insurrection Foundation

-The Legal Insurrection Foundation, sometimes abbreviated LIF, is an American not-for-profit organization founded in 2008 and based in Rhode Island.
-The foundation is a conservative advocacy organization which focuses on free-speech and academic freedom issues.
-It has been tax-exempt since March 2018, and as of 2023 its president is William A. Jacobson.
-The foundation has participated in 2020s controversies around critical race theory and has criticized diversity initiatives which it alleges have discriminated against white people.
+The Legal Insurrection Foundation (abbreviated LIF) is an American nonprofit conservative advocacy organization which focuses on issues concerning academia.
+Launched in 2019, LIF is based in Rhode Island.
+As of 2025, its president is William A. Jacobson.
+The foundation has participated in 2020s controversies around critical race theory and has criticized diversity, equity, and inclusion initiatives which it alleges violate civil rights laws by discriminating against white people, Asians, and others.

 Initiatives

+Legal Insurrection

+LIF publishes the Legal Insurrection blog, which provides news coverage and analysis of American politics, U.S. foreign policy, critical race theory, "cancel culture," legal issues, and other topics.
+The Philanthropy Roundtable has described Legal Insurrection as a "leading website for conservative law and politics,” while Fox News says it is "influential" among conservatives.

+CriticalRace.org

 The foundation maintains the website Critical Race Training in Education at the domain CriticalRace.org.
 The website compiles a list of U.S. universities that teach critical race theory and their diversity and inclusion initiatives.
-The project, which has been featured on Tucker Carlson Tonight, included as of 2021 over 300 colleges and universities in the United States.
+The project, which has been featured on Fox News, Fox Business, and other platforms, included over 700 colleges and universities in the United States as of 2024.

-In 2022 LIF criticized a 2022 American Bar Association mandate that requires "education to law students on bias, cross-cultural competency, and racism" from its accredited schools, In 2023 it sent a cease-and-desist letter to Albany Public Library for its two-month privately funded internship program offered to black-only library school graduates.
+In 2022, LIF criticized an American Bar Association mandate that requires "education to law students on bias, cross-cultural competency, and racism" from its accredited schools.
+In 2023, the foundation sent a cease-and-desist letter to Albany Public Library for its two-month privately funded internship program offered to black-only library school graduates.
 The library also had several unfilled positions open to any applicant.

+Also in 2022, LIF filed a civil rights complaint against the Rhode Island Department of Education and Providence Public School District (PPSD), alleging that the PPSD's Educators of Color Loan Forgiveness Program racially discriminated against white teachers.
+This led to a Department of Justice lawsuit against the PPSD.
+That same year, the Equal Employment Opportunity Commission completed an investigation into the PPSD and found that it likely the violated the Civil Rights Act.